 Latest : See our Comparison of Bank Charges in Ireland with all the latest account charges compared.

-From April 2019 Ulster Bank are charging €2 a month admin fee – with no waivers.
+Since April 2019 Ulster Bank are now charging €2 a month admin fee – with no waivers.
 If the account balance falls below €3000 in a month they will also charge transaction fees.
 More details here

 PTSB .
 PTSB customers can get a current account called “Explore” which has an €18 quarterly account maintenance fee Customers can get cashback on certain transactions